Marine Planning and Heritage

 The government is currently developing a system of planning for sustainable development of the marine environment as provided for in the Marine and Coastal Access Act 2009 (ref.
 1).
 Marine planning will contribute to the effective management of marine activities and more sustainable use of our marine resources.
 It will create the framework for consistent and evidence-based decision-making about activities taking place within the English inshore and offshore marine planning areas of the UK Marine Area and their impact on the environment, including the historic environment.
 As the National Planning Policy Framework (NPPF) defines sustainable development objectives for England's on-shore development, it will be a material consideration in the management of development within the English marine planning areas.

 There are two elements to the marine planning system: the Marine Policy Statement and Marine Plans.

 Marine Policy Statement

-The second stage will consist of a series of Marine Plans that will interpret and present the national policies within the MPS and apply area specific policy, spatially where appropriate, within marine plan areas.
+The second stage consists a series of marine plans that will interpret and present the national policies within the MPS and apply area-specific policy, spatially where appropriate, within marine plan areas.

-The MMO will be responsible for the licensing of developments up to the mean higher water tide but will consult with the relevant local planning authority on any proposals for the inter-tidal area ie the area of land between the mean high water and the mean low water point.
-The Marine Plan produced by the MMO will cover the inter-tidal area in consultation with the relevant local planning authority.
+The MMO will be responsible for the licensing of developments up to the mean higher water tide (inclusive of any tidal rivers), but will consult with the relevant local planning authority on any proposals for the inter-tidal area, in other words the area of land up to the high water spring tide level.
+The marine plan produced by the MMO will cover the inter-tidal area in consultation with the relevant local planning authority.